 Argentina

 Australia

 Belgium

 Brazil Possibly, see question 20.

 Bulgaria

 Canada

 Chile

 China (Hong Kong SAR)

 China (Macao SAR)

 Colombia

 Costa Rica

 Cyprus see question 21 above.

 Czech Republic

 Denmark

-Dominican Republic We have considered being able to count on this type of service for international child abduction cases, however, we need support with economic resources and training to be able to start this service.
+Dominican Republic We have considered being able to count on this type of service for

+international child abduction cases, however, we need support with economic resources and training to be able to start this service.

-Ecuador
+Ecuador economic resources and training to be able to start this service.

 El Salvador

+Fataula

 Estonia

 Finland

 France

 Georgia

 Germany In proceedings instituted by the German Central Authority, it closely cooperates with MiKK e.
 V. which helps to find suitable mediators, organise rooms for mediation and set up mediation as such in practical terms.
 All this happens in close co-ordination with the German Central Authority which in turn liaises directly with the competent court.
-The Central Contact Point for Cross-border Family Conflicts (ZAnK") based at the German Branch of International Social Service within the "Deutscher Verein" exercises the function of Central Contact Point for International Family Mediation (see website https://zank.de/, information available in several languages). "
+The Central Contact Point for Cross-border Family Conflicts (ZAnK") based at the German Branch of International Social Service within the "Deutscher Verein" exercises the function of Central Contact Point for International Family Mediation (see website https://zank.de/, information available in

-Honduras
+Honduras several languages). "

 Iceland

 Israel

-Italy
+Italy That is a machaniam that the Control Authority will each to implement

 Jamaica That is a mechanism that the Central Authority will seek to implement

-Japan
+Japan -

 Latvia The mediation services are alredy centralized and coordinated by the Council of Certified Mediators.

 Lithuania The pre-trial mediation in family disputes is obligatory in Lithuania and is organized by State Guaranteed Legal Aid Service.
 This authority, if needed, can organize them mediation in different languages (if one of persons involved in dispute is the citizen of other country / does not speak Lithuanian).
 However, the child abduction cases are considered in Lithuania in non-contentious proceeding and therefore the pre-trial mediation is not obligatory in these proceedings.

+Mexico

 Montenegro

+Netherlands

 New Zealand

+Norway

 Panama

 Peru

 Poland n/a

 Portugal this hypothesis is being considered

 Singapore

 Slovakia

 South Africa Currently mediation is part of the process in addressing abduction matters

 Spain

 Switzerland

 Türkiye

 Ukraine

+[
-United Kingdom (England and Wales)

-United Kingdom (Northern Ireland)

-United Kingdom (Scotland)

-United States of America The USCA serves as the Central Contact Point for mediation services.

-Uruguay We are in the process of considering it

-Venezuela Basada en la experiencia de los procesos administrativos y judiciales en Venezuela, las técnicas de resolución de conflicto ha incidido considerablemente en la resolución de los mismos.
+United Kingdom (England and Wales) United Kingdom (Northern Ireland) United Kingdom (Scotland) United States of America The USCA serves as the Central Contact Point for mediation services.
+Uruguay We are in the process of considering it Venezuela Basada en la experiencia de los procesos administrativos y judiciales en Venezuela, las técnicas de resolución de conflicto ha incidido considerablemente en la resolución de los mismos.
 Por ello, se ha considerado significativamente, que el servicio central para la mediación familiar internacional, sería un eje modular para el abordaje y solución en vía admisnitrativa de este tipo de casos, ya que con ello impediría el agotamiento de la vía judicial.